 - Dr Cormac Kilty

-The Committee has a membership minimum of four, two of whom must be directors.
-New appointments are based on skills needed.
+The Committee has a minimum of three members, two of whom must be Directors.
+The Committee meets at least two times a year.